 COVID-19 testing and case definition

-Test all cases meeting that meet the case definition for COVID-19 and advise any suspected cases to isolate until results can be provided.
+Test all cases that meet the case definition for COVID-19 and advise any suspected cases to isolate until results can be provided.
 Only if clinical deterioration occurs, should patients call 000 or attend an emergency department.

 For a full suite of COVID-19 clinical resources - including assessment and management, referrals and referral advice - visit Murray HealthPathways.
 Note you must be registered and logged in to view.
 Health professionals in our region can request free access here.